mdurrani808/STIC/documentation/src/Projects/pacman_part1.md

 ## **Submission Requirements**

-- Markdown report with link to the repository the group worked off of.
+- Link to markdown report (should be in your group's main repository on GitHub)
   - You must ensure that you have added our GitHub accounts as collaborators before submission, otherwise the assignment will be considered incomplete and the standard late penalty will apply until corrected.

 ## **Additional Notes**